vuejs/test-utils-docs/guides/README.md

 })
 ```

-Now the test is passing.
+Now the test is finally passing!

-## Completing a todo with `setChecked`
+## Completing a todo

-Now we can create todos, let's give the user some way to complete them.
-The way we will accomplish this is an `<input type="checkbox">` which the user can click to complete, or uncomplete, a todo.
+Now that we can create todos, let's give the user the ability to mark a todo item as completed/uncompleted with a checkbox.
 As previously, let's start with the failing test:

 ```js
 test('completes a todo', async () => {